rancesking/Challenge-sm/Terraform/README.md

 ## Description

 This is a Terraform module for creating AWS EKS Clusters.
-This eks cluster have the ALB ingress Controller deployed.
+This eks cluster have the ALB ingress Controller and ArgoCD deployed.

 ## Usage